 Cause-of-death classification

 We classified deaths into eight categories according to previous studies targeting the main causes of death in Mexico [5, 25] using the concept of amenable/avoidable mortality [26, 27].
-This concept assumes that there are some conditions that should not cause death in presence of timely and effective medical care.
+This concept assumes that there are some conditions that should not cause death in the presence of timely and effective medical care.
 Deaths due to these conditions are a proxy for the performance of health care systems [26].

 The first category includes conditions amenable to medical service.
-It refers to mortality that could be reduced by primary or secondary prevention, and timely medical care (for example, birth conditions, infectious and respiratory diseases).
-We analyzed separately diabetes, ischemic heart diseases (IHD), lung cancer, cirrhosis, and road traffic accidents because the first two are leading causes of death in Mexico [4], and all of them are amenable to health behavior and medical service [5].
-The last (eighth) category includes the residual causes of death labeled ‘Rest’.
-For details on how deaths were classified using the International Classification of Diseases [ICD] see the Supplemental Material.
-To mitigate biases due to misclassification of causes of death, we focus on causes for deaths occurring below age 85 since coding practices above that age are less reliable due to the presence of comorbidities.
+It refers to mortality that could be reduced by primary or secondary prevention and timely medical care (for example, birth conditions, infectious and respiratory diseases).
+We separately analyzed diabetes, ischemic heart diseases (IHD), lung cancer, cirrhosis, and road traffic accidents because the first two are leading causes of death in Mexico [4], and all of them are amenable to health behavior and medical service [5].
+The last (eighth) category includes residual causes of death labeled ‘Rest’ (see Supplemental Material for specific details on deaths classification).
+To mitigate biases due to misclassification of causes of death, we focus on deaths occurring below age 85 since coding practices above that age are less reliable due to the presence of comorbidities.

 We study two comparable 10-year periods, between 1995 and 2005, and from 2005 to 2015.
 This allowed us to identify a period of mortality improvements (1995-2005) in which life expectancy increased by 2.1 and 4.3 years for males and females, respectively [24] and homicide rates fell down among young ages [28].
-The second period (2005-2015) is characterized by a period of life expectancy stagnation, particularly for males (around 72 years) and slow progress for females (from 76.7 to 77) accompanied by an unprecedented rise in homicide mortality [5].
+The second period (2005-2015) is characterized by a period of life expectancy stagnation, particularly for males (around 72 years) and slow progress for females (from 76.7 to 77), accompanied by an unprecedented rise in homicide mortality [5].

 Lifespan variation indicator

 Several dispersion measures have been proposed to analyze lifespan variability [8, 29].
 In this study, we use e† as a dispersion indicator and we refer to it as “lifespan variation”.
 It is defined as the average remaining life expectancy when death occurs, or life years lost due to death [13, 21].
-For example, if in a cohort of newborns all die at the same age then the value of e† is zero; to the extent that death occurs at different ages, those who die “prematurely” will die before their expected lifetime, contributing lost years to life disparity.
+For example, if in a cohort of newborns all die at the same age then the value of e† is zero; to the extent that death occurs at different ages, those who die “prematurely” will die before their expected lifetime contributing lost years to life disparity.
 In lifetable notation, it is defined as:

 e†= -0ωlxμ(x)e(x)dx=-0ωlx lnlxdx